Early Gothic architecture: Laon Cathedral

+Laon Cathedral was begun in 1155, in the Early Gothic or Primary Gothic style.
+In about 1180, the (first) choir, crossing and transept and the eastern five bays of the nave were finished.
+The western part of the nave and the façade followed until 1200.
+Therefore, the façade is already an example of Classic Gothic; Villard de Honnecourt praised the innovative upper parts of the towers.
+But the original choir began to decay and in 1205–1220 was replaced by the actual one.
+Following English examples, it has no apse, but a rectangular east end.

-Laon Cathedral (begun c.
-1190), was built at the same time as Notre Dame de Paris, and was an equally large project, but had a strikingly different appearance.
-Laon was built upon a hilltop one hundred meters high, making it visible from a great distance.
+Laon was built upon a hilltop one hundred metres high, making it visible from a great distance.
 The hilltop imposed a special burden for the builders; all the stones had to be carried to the top of the hill in carts drawn by oxen.
-The oxen who did the work were honored by statues on the tower of the finished cathedral.
+The oxen who did the work were honoured by statues on the tower of the finished cathedral.

 Laon was also unusual because of its five towers; two on the west front, two on the transepts, and an octagonal lantern on crossing.
 Laon, like most early Gothic cathedrals, had four interior levels.
 Laon also had alternating octagonal and square piers supporting the nave, but these rested upon massive pillars made of dreamlike sections of stone, giving it greater harmony and a greater sensation of length.
-The new cathedral was unusual in form; The apse on the east was flat, not rounded, and The choir was exceptionally long, nearly as long as the nave.
+The new cathedral was unusual in form; the apse on the east was flat, not rounded, and the choir was exceptionally long, nearly as long as the nave.
 Another striking feature of Laon Cathedral were the three great rose windows, one on the west facade and two on the transepts.
 (Only the west and north windows still remain).
-Another unusual feature at Laon is lantern tower at the transept crossing, most likely inspired by the Norman Gothic abbey churches in Caen.
+Another unusual feature at Laon is the lantern tower at the transept crossing, most likely inspired by the Norman Gothic abbey churches in Caen.